midnightcoder04/To_Do_App/README.md

 A simple To Do app built with Flutter to manage tasks using local storage (Hive).

 ## Features:
+- Add tasks.
+- Delete tasks.
-- Add, mark, and delete tasks.
+- Cut off tasks.
 - Data persistence using Hive.

 # Setup: